The GPO, Post Office Telephones and British Telecom (BT)

 The 'Manchester Guardian' exchange came to the public notice in 29 March 2004 when a fire in the cable network severely disrupted the telephone network around the Manchester area.

 For a time the 'Birmingham Anchor' exchange and cable tunnels had been declared unsafe to work in due to water seepage.
 But BT has recently (circa 2010) refurbished them to make them safe again as they carry underground cables across the city.

-Click the thumbnail to watch the 1998 BBC video of Birmingham Anchor on YouTube
+Click here to watch the 1998 BBC video of Birmingham Anchor on YouTube

 A cable tunnel runs South and connects with Midland Exchange ending near the corner of Essex St and Bromsgrove St. This had access from the BT Essex St stores complex, now redeveloped as flats.
 Before the tunnels became unsafe some of my planning colleagues would walk through them between Midland exchange and Telephone House to avoid getting wet on a rainy day.
 A Northward cable tunnel was planned to connect to a point at the rear of Hockley Sorting Office, however this apparently was never completed.